Digaari/caMicroscope/README.md

 # caMicroscope - Cancer Region of Interest Extraction and Machine Learning

+### Mentors
-**Mentors:**  Insiyah Hajoori and Ryan Birmingham
+  **Insiyah Hajoori** and **Ryan Birmingham **

+### Code Challenge:
-**Code Challenge:** Using a machine learning toolkit of your choice, create a tool which identifies objects in the image, then returns positions in pixels corresponding to bounding boxes of a user-selected class of object in the image.
+Using a machine learning toolkit of your choice, create a tool which identifies objects in the image, then returns positions in pixels corresponding to bounding boxes of a user-selected class of object in the image.
 For example, given an image with both cats and dogs, return bounding boxes for only cats.

 ### Prerequisites

 * Python **3.7.5**